FIN-005: Extension and Collection of CreditDate: 07/19/2016 Status: Final

 Reporting of Accounts Receivable:

 As an agency of the Commonwealth of Virginia, the University is required to report accounts receivable information to the DOA on a quarterly basis.
-Billing departments not utilizing the Integrated System, as well as the OSP and SFS departments, are required to provide Central AR with the information needed to complete institutional level accounts receivable reporting.
+Billing departments not utilizing OAR or Workday, as well as OSP and SFS, are required to provide Central AR with the information needed to complete institutional level accounts receivable reporting.

 Upon request, SFS submits to the DOA a copy of the Fiscal Operations Report and Application to Participate (FISAP) in Campus-Based Program funding.
 The FISAP is transmitted to the Federal government annually to report on the status of Campus-Based Programs administered by the University.